pasin-k/tooth-1d/readme.md

 Our training process uses `tf.Estimator` API for doing all the training/evaluation process.
 If you are not familiar with this API, you can lookup [Here](https://www.tensorflow.org/guide/estimator)

 ### Hyperparameters
-Hyperparameters and other parameters configs used for `coor_train.py` can be found in `/cfg` folder and is needed to be parsed.
+Hyperparameters and other parameters configs used for `train.py` can be found in `/cfg` folder and is needed to be parsed.
 Hyperparameter such as input directory, batch_size, steps, etc.

 We use protocol buffer to feed those parameters into our file.
-Look up `coor_tooth.config` as a reference.
+Look up `1d_tooth.config` as a reference.
 <br> Note: label_type is a score category which the instructor gave based on each criteria.
 You can ask for more info about these label.

-Changing the variables in config file can be done in `proto/tooth.proto` file.
+Changing the variables in config file can edited in `proto/tooth.proto` file.
-Then, run `protoc proto/*.proto --python_out=.`
+After changing the variables, run the following command line in main directory `protoc proto/*.proto --python_out=.` which will create `tooth_pb2.py` automatically

 ### Model Architecture
-For information in model architecture, look up in `coor_model.py` which is AlexNet-like version of 1D-CNN layers.
+For information in model architecture, look up in `model.py` which is AlexNet-like version of 1D-CNN layers.

 ### Evaluation and Output analysis